danieltebor/cs3642-assignment-two/README.md

 *Visualization

 ## Testing Results
-Each algorithm was run 1000 times, and the averages of each run taken.
-Note that CPU time is not indicitive of how fast the algorithm ran in real time.<br>
+Each algorithm was run 1000 times, and the averages of each run were taken.
+Note that CPU time is not indicative of how fast the algorithm ran in real-time.<br>

 | Algorithm | Avg Nodes Visited | Avg CPU Time (MS) | Avg Moves To Goal |
 | --------- | ----------------- | ----------------- | ----------------- |